 Normally around this time, the students would be heading toward the school's gymnasium for their weekly assembly, but for some reason, they were gathered as a massive crowd much closer to the main campus.
 Lucas began to ponder out loud.

 "That's odd.
 Wonder what the fuss is all about?"

 It was quite noisy and rowdy.
 Lucas and Davis edged themselves closer to the crowd, but despite standing just a few feet away, they still couldn't see who was being the center of attention.
 All they could hear were questions being thrown all over the place.
 It was difficult to listen to since they were all being asked simultaneously, but from what Lucas could comprehend, he believed he heard the words "sizes," "taken," "go out," and "single."
 Now that he took a closer look, all the students that made the crowd were male.

 Then in front of where Lucas and Davis stood, some of the students in the crowd began to make way for the one in the center.
 It wasn't because they did so willingly – that someone was pushing them aside as they tried to squeeze their way out.
-After a bit of a struggle, a girl forced herself out of the sea of people.
+After a bit of a struggle, a girl whose skin had been kissed countless times by the sun forced herself out of the sea of people.

 She was dressed like she was ready to go on a date.
 Slung over her shoulder was a white purse manufactured by Gucchi, a well-known brand.
 She was dressed in a beige-colored blouse with a loose round neck that allowed a thin golden chain necklace to be noticed, along with sleeves that covered up to the elbow joints of her arms.
 Skinny black pants reminiscent of stockings and a pair of tan high-heeled go-go boots that reached just below her knees made her lower attire.
 A thick brown belt made of leather was also tied around her waist to complement the combination of clothing.
 The sun shined brightly on her bronze-medal layered hair that curled above her shoulders, radiating a brilliant luster.